Building Muscles: How Much Protein Should You Have

 Also watch: How to build more muscle?
 What contributes to muscle hypertrophy?

 How much protein do you need?

 Protein food sources are classified as complete or incomplete, according to the amino acids present in them.

 Complete or higher quality proteins come from foods that contain all the essential amino acids in the quantity required to promote tissue growth and repair.
 These mostly come from animal sources like eggs, chicken, beef, milk, and so on.

 Incomplete protein lacks in one or more essential amino acids, and is generally found in non-animal sources like dals and pulses, cereals, etc.

-Check out this table to find out how much protein you need according to the intensity of your physical activity.
+Check out this table to find out how the amount of protein for building gain according to the intensity of your physical activity.

 Food sources and optimum time for muscle-building